algorandfoundation/specs/dev/TEAL.md

 arguments from it and pushing results to it.

 The maximum stack depth is currently 1000.
-If the stack depth is exceed or if a `bytes` element exceed 4096 bytes, the program fails.
+If the stack depth is exceeded or if a `bytes` element exceed 4096 bytes, the program fails.

 ## Scratch Space